 Step 2: WordPad will open the document, allowing you to make any changes you need.
 Once you have made all the changes you need, save the changes and when WordPad warns you that some of the content may be lost, click on "Save".

-This solution is known as Passper for Word and it is ideal for removing a password or restriction from any Word document.
-It has the necessary systems to recover any password regardless of its complexity.
-To use Passper for Word to lift any restrictions on a Word document, follow these very simple steps;
+This solution is known as Passper for Word and it is ideal for removing opening password or edit restriction on any Word document.

-3. Edit Locked Word Document by Changing File Extension
+2.4 Edit Protected Word Document by Changing File Extension

 There is still yet another way to edit a locked Word document: by changing the file extension.
-This method is simple to use and entails changing the .doc or .docx extension normally associated with Word documents to a .zip file.
-Here's how to do that in simple steps;
+This method entails changing the .doc or .docx extension normally associated with Word documents to a .zip file.
+But this meothod will not work if your Word document is protected with a Password to modify.
+Importantly, the success rate of this method is definitely low.
+We tried this method many times but only success once.
+Here's how to do that in simple steps:

 Step 1: Begin by making a copy of the restricted file and then rename the copy of the file from a file extension .docx to .zip.